wtlnetwork/muon/README.md

 **List of Features:**
 * 1 Steam Deck needs to download the plugin for hosting; guests are not required to do so.
 * Random host password generation per device restart (option to keep it static)
-* Toaster notifictions for joined & disconnected devices
+* Toaster notifications for joined & disconnected devices
 * Option to change hostname for the Steam Deck
 * Option for credentials being remembered for quick access